Wiki · Concept · Last reviewed June 16, 2026

 AI Alignment

-AI alignment is the problem of making AI systems pursue intended goals, values, and constraints.
+AI alignment is the problem of making AI systems reliably serve intended human purposes while respecting truth, safety, agency, rights, and legitimate authority.
 It is not only a technical problem.
-It is also a political, institutional, and moral problem about who gets to define "intended."
+It is also a political, institutional, and moral problem about who gets to define "intended" and who can contest the result.

 Definition

 The term is used at several levels.
-Narrow alignment asks whether a model follows a user instruction or product policy.
-Safety alignment asks whether it avoids harmful actions and outputs.
-Value alignment asks which human values should guide the system.
-Frontier alignment asks whether highly capable future systems can remain corrigible, controllable, and truthful under pressure.
+Instruction alignment asks whether a model follows the user's request.
+Policy alignment asks whether it follows developer, platform, legal, or institutional rules.
+Specification alignment asks whether behavior matches a written model specification, constitution, or safety policy.
+Safety alignment asks whether it avoids harmful actions, outputs, and downstream uses.
+Deployment alignment asks whether the full product, including tools and human review, preserves the intended purpose in use.
+Value alignment asks which human values should guide the system when values conflict.
+Frontier alignment asks whether highly capable systems can remain truthful, corrigible, controllable, and nondeceptive under pressure.

 Why It Matters

 Alignment matters more as systems gain autonomy.
 A passive chatbot can give bad advice.
-An agent with tools can spend money, call APIs, manipulate files, contact people, or execute plans.
-The alignment question therefore shifts from "Did the answer sound acceptable?" to "Can the system be trusted with delegated action?"
+An agent with tools can spend money, call APIs, manipulate files, contact people, execute code, or chain plans across services.
+The alignment question therefore shifts from "Did the answer sound acceptable?" to "Can the system be trusted with delegated action, and who is accountable if it cannot?"

 Failure Modes